 Individuals on the narrower No Fly and Selectee lists would not be allowed to purchase guns, but Americans and green card holders would have due process rights to appeal in the Court of Appeals following a proscribed procedure.
-The AG would have the burden of proof.
+The AG would have the burden of proof, and the court would be required to make a decision in 14 days.